Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Implementation Details

 Subsequently, we repeat the data collection process on the ALFWorld training set using the DPO-trained model, gathering 1,586 samples.
 This reduction in samples occurs because, as \method becomes more capable post-DPO training, it generates a higher proportion of positive outcomes, resulting in fewer \{positive, negative\} pairs.
 By aggregating all collected samples, we obtain a total of 6,430 pairs, which are then used to conduct the second epoch of DPO training on \method.
 This further enhances its planning capabilities and aligns them more closely with GPT's execution proficiency.
 Through this iterative DPO training approach, we observe that the high-level plans generated by LLaMA more effectively guide GPT's execution, leading to a higher success rate in ALFWorld tasks.

 Additionally, during the inference stage, we maintain a closed-loop approach to bolster the model's performance.
 Specifically, the black-box model first generates a corresponding trajectory based on the task and the prompt provided by \method.
 If an error occurs during execution or the task remains incomplete after a predetermined number of steps, the black-box model reflects on its generated trajectory and the encountered error, subsequently regenerating a new trajectory.
-The model is permitted up to six reflection attempts.
-If it still fails to complete the task after these attempts, the task is deemed beyond the model's capabilities.
-This methodology effectively enhances the model's ability to interact with the environment and increases the likelihood of successfully completing tasks.
+The model is allowed up to six reflection attempts, if it fails after these attempts, \method is prompted to re-decompose the task and instruct the black-box model to attempt solving the problem again.
+If the black-box model still fails after six additional reflection attempts, the task is considered beyond the model’s capabilities.
+This approach significantly improves the model's ability to interact with the environment and increases the likelihood of successfully completing tasks.